Lifeforce

 Group life insurance policies typically cannot be sold directly.
 But many include a conversion privilege that changes everything.

 The conversion right is the key.
 It transforms an employer benefit that would otherwise disappear into a personal asset with real secondary market value.
+Most group plan members never realize their coverage can be converted without a medical exam - even if their health has declined significantly since they were first enrolled.

 1